spdx/spdx-spec/docs/conformance.md

 related items, and their relationships.

-Conformance to the Lite profile compliance point does not entail support for the
+Conformance to the Lite profile compliance point only entails support for the Core profile.
-AI, Build, Dataset, Extension, Licensing, Security, or Software profiles of the SPDX.

 This compliance point facilitates interchange of minimal licensing information when produced by tools supporting SPDX.